leeping-ng/Autoscaling-CV-Inference/README.md

 Digging deeper into CPU utilisation - the plot above shows that with 1vCPU (left), the median CPU utilisation exceeds the 60% threshold, prompting new instances to be spun up, while with 2vCPU (right), it does not exceed 60% on average.

-As we’ve attained success with Cloud Run, we'll move on to Kubernetes Engine next, where we'll have even more control over autoscaling settings.
+At this juncture, we have successfully proven that the proposed concept of autoscaling CV inference instances can work in reality, hitting almost **300 requests per second with zero failures**.
+Next, we’ll take things a step further with Kubernetes Engine, which provides even more control over autoscaling.

 ## Other Findings